Mortal Kombat: Legacy: Marketing

 On April 7, 2011, a scene from the series was released on Machinima's YouTube channel as a teaser trailer.
 The short clip revealed the title of the series to be Mortal Kombat: Legacy.
 On April 11, 2011, the first official trailer debuted.
 It comprised clips from all nine episodes of the series, confirming characters Sub-Zero, Sektor, and Cyrax, and revealed the story to concern the motivations of several characters before the beginning of the tournament portrayed in the first Mortal Kombat video game.

 Tancharoen confirmed the first episode's premiere to occur before the release of the latest installment of the video game.
 On April 11, 2011, the first full episode of the series was released on Machinima.com and on YouTube, with episode 2 airing one day before the video game's release.
 After episode 2 was released, it was quickly pulled down and replaced with a censored version that eliminated some of the more gratuitous violence and imagery.
 Episode 3 was released beginning with the censored version, muting profanities.
 On April 29, both episodes were released in their uncensored format.
 Episode 4 was released without censorship.
 Tancharoen later explained that the censorship was required by YouTube after an overwhelming amount of inappropriate "flags".
 An agreement was reached between the studio and YouTube that any episodes requiring censorship will be released with offending material removed, with the uncensored versions released several days later requiring age confirmation.

 In several tweets in June 2011, Tancharoen stated that the final episode would not be released along the usual pattern of midnight Tuesday morning, but would premiere some time during the 2011 Comic Con event to be held between July 21–24, 2011.
 In July 2011, Shock Till You Drop received an image teasing the final episode of the series with characters Cyrax and Sektor, and explained that the episode is being "fine-tuned" before it debuts during the Mortal Kombat: Legacy Comic-Con panel on Thursday, 21 July between 2-3pm.
 The episode was officially released on Machinima.com's YouTube channel on July 24.
-The cast and crew of Season 2 featured in a panel at the 2013 Comic-Con in San Diego, and all season 2 episodes were released simultaneously on September 26, 2013.
+The cast and crew of Season 2 featured in a panel at the 2013 San Diego Comic-Con, and all season 2 episodes were released simultaneously on September 26, 2013.